Memory usage comparison

 v5.1.0: 1,102MB (+97%)One production team managing 640 provider configurations across 38 AWS accounts watched their memory usage jump from 2.6GB to 3.6GB overnight.
 Each provider alias spawns a separate ~100MB process, so multi-region deployments hit particularly hard.

-First line of defense: pin your provider version while you implement other fixes.
+The first thing to do is pin your provider version while you work on the other fixes.

 terraform {